simionsv/Getting-and-Cleanning-data/README.md

 ### Overview

 This project intends to demonstrate the importance and the ability to collect, work with and clean a data set.
-The goal is to prepare a tidy data that cam be use for later analysis.
+The goal is to prepare a tidy data that can be use for later analysis.
 The data was collected from the web site that can be found in the following address https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ### Project Summary